Zoom on the Powermate CX5500

 The following charts are provided to give you an idea of how some of the key specs of the Powermate CX5500 compare to generators of similar power (between 5000 and 6000 W).

-- At a weight of 173 pounds, the Powermate CX5500 places in the expected weight range of the generators in the 5000-6000 rated wattage range.
-If you are concerned by weight, one of the champions in the above mentioned power range is the WEN GN6000, with a dry weight of just 119 pounds.
+- As its weight is 173 pounds, the Powermate CX5500 falls in the expected weight range of the devices in the 5000-6000 rated wattage category.
+If weight matters to you, one of the champions in this power range is the WEN GN6000 with only 119 pounds.

-- Given that the CX5500 reaches an autonomy of around 12.5 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful generators.
+- As the CX5500 offers around 12.5 hours run time on a full tank at a 50% load, it falls within the average autonomy range among the generators of a similar power.
 Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Cat RP5500, which is able to run for around 15 hours.

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Powermate CX5500 is on the cheap side of the price range.